griffeth/griffeth/README.md

 Hi there 👋

-🏁 I lead ISO efforts (27001 and CSA STAR certification; 27701 & 27018 in partnership with GitHub Privacy) [@github](https://github.com/github) - see [GitHub.com/Security](https://github.com/security)
+🏁 I work on audit and compliance [@github](https://github.com/github) - see [GitHub.com/Security](https://github.com/security)

-💻 strategizing how github approaches compliance with an emphasis in international/global expansion
+💻 strategizing how github approaches compliance with an emphasis in international/global expansion (ISO, TISAX, etc.) and new products (Copilot and others...yet to be announced so stay tuned)